 Consider a household that, as before, derives utility from healthiness q (a function of air quality) that is not directly observable by the consumer but is a function of distance x to a source of pollution.
 We now posit that this household also gets utility from salient neighborhood amenities s, which are similarly a function of distance x to a pollution source, in addition to all other goods y.
-We assume that $\frac{\partial q}{\partial x} > 0$ and $\frac{\partial s}{\partial x} > 0$ : both amenities increase with distance, so that they are positively correlated.
-This is consistent with the empirical evidence documented in Section 1 using air quality, noise, and land use data.
+We assume that $\frac{\partial q}{\partial x} > 0$ and $\frac{\partial s}{\partial x} > 0$: both amenities increase with distance, so that they are positively correlated.23 One can interpret s as salient pollution and q as hidden pollution, or s as salient health impacts of air pollution and q as non-salient ones.
+Alternatively, one can interpret s as salient non-pollution amenities (such as lack of noise, or availability of green space) that are correlated with hidden pollution q - we provide empirical context for this interpretation in the following section.24

-In this version of our model, we do not assume any particular functional form.
-Neither do we restrict the utility function, other than to assume that all goods provide positive utility at a declining rate ( $U_q > 0$ , $U{qq} < 0$ , and the corresponding conditions for s and y).
-Finally, we relax our previous assumption of house prices rising linearly in distance to the point source: now, we only require that house prices increase with distance according to some hedonic price schedule, which need not be either strictly concave or strictly convex.
+In this version of our model, we do not impose a Cobb-Douglas utility function.
+We do assume that all goods provide positive utility at a declining rate ($U_q > 0$, $U{qq} < 0$, and the corresponding conditions for s and y).
+We also relax our previous assumption of house prices rising linearly in distance to the point source: now, we only require that house prices increase with distance according to some hedonic price schedule, which need not be either strictly concave or strictly convex.
 We continue to assume that the hedonic price schedule does not shift with changes in information, but we note that the distributional effects of such a shift are ambiguous (Kuminoff and Pope, 2014).